Chip Somodevilla/Getty Images

 See Also:

-SEE ALSO: Trump just decided to move forward with a trade deal with Mexico, cutting out Canada for now.
+- Trump is moving forward on a trade deal with Mexico, cutting out Canada for now.
 Here's what happens next.

 DON'T MISS: US-Canada NAFTA talks break up after inflammatory Trump comments leak